20% down payments aren’t the standard anymore. You might not need as much money as you think!

 A recent survey by Point2Homes mentions that 74% of millennials (ages 25-40) say they’re interested in purchasing a home over the next 12 months.
 The study notes, “88% say they have significantly less savings than the average national down payment amount, which is $62,600.”

 Thankfully, $62,600 is not the amount every buyer needs for a down payment in the United States.
-There are many different options available, especially for first-time home buyers (a millennial or not).
-That amount can also be significantly less, depending on the purchase price of the house.
+While it’s admirable to aim for a 20% down payment as a savings goal, there are many different products and service available, especially for first-time home buyers (a millennial or not).
+The down payment amount can be significantly less, depending on the purchase price of the house.
 Data from the 2020 Profile of Home Buyers and Sellers from the National Association of Realtors (NAR) actually indicates that the median down payment hasn’t been over 20% since 2005.

 The median down payment for first-time homebuyers is closer to 7%.
-That’s a big difference!
+That’s a big difference, and far from the large down payments most Millennials assume you need!
 For repeat homebuyers, the down payment median nationally is 16%.
+(Part of having a larger down payment available as a repeat homebuyer could be due to equity from a property the homeowner is selling.)
 There are many first-time homebuyer programs, which allow qualified buyers to purchase a home with a down payment as low as 3.5%.

 According to the National Association of Realtors (NAR), “The median existing-home price for all housing types in August was $310,600.”
 (These are the latest numbers available).
 NAR also indicates that: